-Anna United Methodist Church is a rag tag group of real people, with real people problems, who seek to follow an abnormally loving God.
+Anna United Methodist Church is a rag tag group of normal ordinary people, with normal everyday problems, who seek to follow an abnormally loving God.

 We fall down (again and again).
 But we keep trying to Love God, trying to love our neighbors, and trying to grow in Faith.